riggiobill/D3-Reactive-Graph-and-Analysis/README.md

 * Note: You'll need to use `python -m http.server` to run the visualization.
 This will host the page at `localhost:8000` in your web browser.

 - - -

-### Assessment

-Your final product will be assessed on the following metrics:

-* Creation of a **new** repository on GitHub called `D3-Challenge` (note the kebab-case).
-Do not add to an already existing repo.

-* Completion of all steps in the core assignment

-* Coherency of scatter plot (labels, ticks)

-* Visual attraction

-* Professionalism

-* Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

-**Good luck!**

 ### Copyright